ashishshah1995/Express-FlashCardApp/README.md

 # To run the application follow the steps below

-1 - In terminal window: node app.js (or, to use nodemon to autorestart app when files are edited: nodemon app.js)

-2 - In browser goto localhost:3000
+1 - Download all files

+2 - Use "npm install" to install dependencies

+3 - Use "node app.js" to start the app on http://localhost:3000/

 # Typical flow

 1 -In a browser open localhost:3000

 2 -If a user name cookie does not exist, a form is displayed to enter it.

 3 -After the user name is submitted a "welcome" message is displayed with button to start flashcards.

 4 -A random question is displayed.
 The page has buttons to display the answer, show a hint and display another random card.
 The card also has a button to clear the user name and return to name input form.

 # Packages used